 Most of our findings boil down to two key issues: comfort and contact.

 Reduce the barriers between your prospective clients and your services by making them more comfortable with your brand.

 Take the time to gather original, unmanipulated consumer reviews from your happy customers.
 Again, 43% of polled individuals stated that happy customer testimonials are the most important feature for making them comfortable with an unfamiliar HVAC company.

 Instead of lazily dropping all your services into a homepage bullet list, craft informative and keyword-rich pages for each one.
 This may be a standard practice in organic SEO, but it also matters very much to your would-be clients!
 Remember, the customer is (almost) always right.

 Finally, consider expanding your customer contact options beyond direct phone calls.
 Not every method is appropriate for everyone, but additional options could help some prospects reach the conversion threshold.
 Be sure to consider all the contact tools outside your website, too, such as the direct messaging tool on your GMB profile.
 Experiment, analyze, and adapt the tools that work for your business!

 A Note From the Team

 The infographic and all related charts from our consumer research will be available on an upcoming HVAC Marketing Statistics page (in development).
 Some charts may have been altered for better visualization, but no data was changed.
 Our study focused on consumers within 35-65+ years of age to improve the representation of the average homeowner.
 Younger demographics may have different browsing habits and merit further study.

-These are just a few of the techniques you should implement into your posts to ensure that you are getting your message out there in the best and most effective way possible.
-Of course, not all of these will work 100% of the time, but they are proven ways to help generate more leads for your company, resulting in more revenue.
+Of course, not all of these will work 100% of the time, but they are proven ways to help generate more HVAC leads for your company, resulting in more revenue.

 1) Post Landing Pages for Direct Offers